p10rahulm/academic-paper-writing/README.md

   - Classify domains also similarly, essential and related

 - Making a recent 10 year bibliography on your topic is a good place to start

+###Exercise
+1) Know your editor
+Step 1: Go to the website of the journal you have selected as compatible with your paper (see sections "Know Your Community" and "Know Your Paper").
+Look at the editorial board and identify the editor who would likely be in charge of finding reviewers for your paper.

+Step 2: Based on your review of the editorial board and the likely editor, make a list of relevant references that you should include in your submission to this academic journal.

 --------------------------------------